 William Constable-Maxwell was recognised as the 10th Lord Herries of Terregles in 1858 after obtaining an Act of Parliament restoring the descendants of William Maxwell, the 5th Earl of Nithsdale and 9th Lord Herries.

 In 1875 Henry Constable-Maxwell of Terregles, the grandson of Lady Winifred Maxwell and brother of the 10th Lord Herries, William Constable-Maxwell, inherited Traquair House from a cousin.

 In the same year Henry’s nephew, Marmaduke Francis Constable-Maxwell, the 11th Lord Herries, married Angela Fitzalan-Howard, a grand-daughter of the 13th Duke of Norfolk.
-So it may be that the Constable-Maxwell family’s focus shifted from Terregles, and early in the 20th century the property was rented out.
+So it may be that the Constable-Maxwells’ focus shifted from Terregles with the introduction of new property to the family.

-After the war Terregles was partly occupied by the owner, Mr Clenahan, until at least 1955, but it later lay empty and was eventually gutted.
+After the war Terregles was partly occupied by James Clenaghan until at least 1955, although the majority of the house was latterly boarded up and unused.
+Some time after 1955 the Clenaghans moved into the gatehouse and the main house lay empty and was eventually gutted.
 Suffering badly from dry rot, the house was blown up in 1964.

 Alternative names for Terregles